 2000 Series Engine Line

-The Perkins 2000 Series engine line was only recently introduced in North America.
-It offers customers an expanded power range and are tailored for machines used in the agriculture, construction and industrial markets.
+The Perkins 2000 Series engine line was recently introduced in North America.
+It offers customers an expanded power range and is tailored for machines used in the agriculture, construction and industrial markets.

 Blanton said one key selling point of the 12.5-liter, 475hp Perkins engine is that it meets Tier 4 Final emission standards.
 It also is easy to install and has a low cost of ownership, with oil changes coming at 500-hour run intervals.